viclabV1/Problem-Solver/README.md

 # Problem-Solver
-This is an app I built for a school project to demonstrate the A* state space search algorithm.
+This is an app I built that utilizes an A* search algorithm to help the user solve puzzles.